-If you are visiting Helsinki, in my opinion, the easiest place to try both wood burning and smoke sauna, is Löyly – a very trendy sauna venue next to the sea.
+If you are visiting Helsinki, the trendiest place to try both wood burning and smoke sauna is Löyly – a cool sauna venue next to the sea.
 Make a sauna reservation in advance!

 If you want to experience the last public sauna with traditional wood burning style in Helsinki, head to Kotiharju sauna.
 It’s been warming up since 1928!